 Inductive reasoning and deductive reasoning represent two polar approaches to critical reasoning.
 But what is the difference between inductive and deductive reasoning?
-We’re going to break down inductive vs deductive reasoning by looking at examples from Meet the Parents, 12 Angry Men, and more.
+We’re going to break down inductive vs deductive reasoning by looking at their definitions as well as some examples.
 By the end, you’ll know how inductive and deductive reasoning are used, and how to implement them in your own writing.

 How to Tell Inductive from Deductive

-Deductive reasoning is a top-to-bottom approach which stipulates that defined premises must add up to a true conclusion.
-What are “premises?”
-Premises are components of an argument.
+Deductive reasoning is a top-to-bottom approach that stipulates that defined premises must add up to a true conclusion.
+It starts with a theory that can be tested through experimentation which results in a determination.

 • All good dogs follow their owner.